The Pillow Book (film): Writing of books 7 – 13

-Nagiko, now pregnant with Jerome's child, writes Book 7: The Book of The Seducer on a male messenger.
+Nagiko, now pregnant with her and Jerome's child, writes Book 7: The Book of The Seducer on a male messenger.
 The writing on him is almost destroyed and undecipherable when the publisher accidentally leaves the messenger out in the rain.
 Book 8: The Book of Youth is delivered as a series of photographs.
 A young Buddhist monk then arrives bearing Book 9: The Book of Secrets written on all his "secret" spots: in between his fingers and toes, the insides of his thighs, etc.; the book is presented in the form of riddles.
 When the next messenger arrives, he is completely bare: no writing at all.
 The publisher and staff search for any hint of writing on the messenger's naked body.
 As the publisher dismisses him as a hoax, the man sticks out his tongue, bearing Book 10: The Book of Silence.

 The activists' protests come to an end when their truck hits a young wrestler bearing Book 11: The Book of The Betrayed, right outside the publisher's office.
 The next messenger (Masaru Matsuda) simply drives by the office, giving little time to copy down Book 12: The Book of False Starts.

 Finally, Book 13: The Book of the Dead arrives on the body of a Sumo wrestler.
 In the book writing on the body of the messenger, which the publisher carefully reads, Nagiko finally reveals her identity, confronting the publisher with his crimes: blackmailing and disgracing her father, "corrupting" her husband, as well as Jerome, and what he's done to Jerome's corpse.
 The publisher, greatly shamed and humbled by being confronted with his guilt, hands the pillow book made of Jerome's skin to the messenger, then has the messenger slit his throat.

 Upon recovering the book made out of Jerome's skin, Nagiko buries it under a Bonsai tree and life goes on.
 She has given birth to Jerome's child and is shown in the epilogue writing on her child's face, like her father used to do when she was young and quoting from her own pillow book.
 It is now Nagiko's 28th birthday.

 Nagiko's bi-cultural heritage plays a key role in this film.
 As a half-Chinese and half-Japanese woman, Nagiko navigates her dual cultures through physical and psychological exploration.
 Greenaway portrays this exploration subtly by mixing and switching Asian iconography.